palantir/plottable/tutorials/index.md

     {% endhighlight %}

-    Both the linePlot and the circlePlot use the same x-axis, which corresponds to the fact that they have the same scale.
-Additionally, in this case, since they both are using the same data, their projectors can use the same accessor.
+    Both the `linePlot` and the `circlePlot` share the same x-axis, which corresponds to the fact that they have the same scale.
+Additionally, in this case, since they both are using the same data format (the same data, in this case), their projectors can use the same accessor.

 5. Next we need projectors for each y-axis.
 As in the previous example,